dgadams/spy-server/README.md

 This project allows a HF+ to be run remotely.
 ## Notes:
 - Built on an Alpaquita Linux an Alpine Linux/glibc OS.
-    -spy-server image size is 34 MB.
+    - spy-server image size is 34 MB.
 - Build this with "docker buildx build -t spy-server ."
 - Pulls the spyserver binary from Airspy